contentful/widget-sdk/README.md

 ### npm run hint

-Used to run jshint in the relevant directories.
+Used to run eslint in the relevant directories.

 ### npm run cloc